future-wd/hugo-image/v2/readme.md

 ### lazyLibrary.dataSrc

-Default `false`.
+Default `true`.
 Replaces the `src="..."` attribute with `data-src` to enable the JS library to control the lazy loading of the image where `srcset` is not supported.
-Defaults to `false` so that `src` is used for a fall back where JS is not supported by the browser, or turned off. `src` should not be used by browsers which support `srcset`.
 If you enable this, if you wish to support non-js browsers, you need to turn on `<noscript>` support below.

 ### lazyLibrary.dataSizes